 Joints in Cement Concrete Roads

-Joints are provided in cement concrete road to allow expansion, contraction and warping of the slabs due to the variation in the temperature of slabs.
+Joints are provided in cement concrete roads to allow expansion, contraction and warping of the slabs due to the variation in the temperature of the slabs.

 Joints in Cement Concrete Roads

-Increase in temperature cause expansion of the slab horizontally.
-Similarly, decrease of temperature cause contraction of the slab horizontally.
+An increase in temperature causes the expansion of the slab horizontally.
+Similarly, a decrease in temperature causes contraction of the slab horizontally.

 The slab movements also take place, in the vertical direction due to the difference in temperature between the top and bottom of the pavement slab.